 What is HDBaseT?

 HDBaseT is a connectivity standard for residential and commercial distribution of uncompressed ultra-high-definition multimedia content.
-The cornerstone of HDBaseT technology is 5Play™, a feature set that converges uncompressed full HD digital audio & video, 100BaseT Ethernet, USB, up to 100 watts of power and various control signals through a single LAN cable.
+The cornerstone of HDBaseT technology is 5Play™, a its multi-feature set that converges uncompressed full ultra-high definiton 4K video, audio, 100BaseT Ethernet, USB, up to 100 watts of power and various control signals through a single cable or fiber.

-HDBaseT delivers the 5Play feature set over a single category cable (Cat5e or above), for up to 100m/328ft.
+HDBaseT delivers the 5Play supported feature set over a single category cable (Cat5e 6 or above) or fiber, for up to 100m/328ft.

 How does HDBaseT work?